srl-labs/learn-srlinux/docs/blog/posts/2023/single-tier-dc.md

 Multi-Chassis LAG (MC-LAG) was a welcome technology that helped enterprises move away from xSTP based L2 networks.
 It solved many of the issues inherent to xSTP networks, like underutilized links, long convergence times, and layer 2 loops.
 It became a common design pattern in many datacenters at the access and aggregate layers.

-And as with any other technology, MC-LAG started to show its limitations as the scale of the datacenters network grew.
+And as with any other technology, MC-LAG started to show its deficiencies as the datacenter networks continued to evolve.
 The need for a more scalable, interoperable and simpler solution led to the development of EVPN Multihoming (EVPN-MH) design.
-This article discusses the migration path from MC-LAG-based to EVPN-MH deployments for small, single-tier datacenters.
+In this blog post we will discuss how a small-scale, single-rack datacenter deployment can benefit from EVPN-Multihoming-based design.
+We finish the post by introducing a path to scale up from a single-rack deployment to a multi-rack deployment.

 <!-- more -->